Prodaturu/Obsidian/CPP05  ex00 concept breakdown.md

 7. **Custom exception classes**
     - Declaring nested exception classes like `Bureaucrat::GradeTooHighException` / `GradeTooLowException` (or similarly named).​
-    - Inheriting from `std::exception`.
+    - Inheriting from `std::exception`
-    - Overriding `what()` to provide an error message.
+    - Overriding `what()` to provide an error message

 8. **Throwing and catching exceptions**
-    - Using `throw` in the constructor and in grade modification functions.​
+    - Using `throw` in the constructor and in grade modification functions
-    - Catching with `catch (std::exception &e)` and using `e.what()`.
+    - Catching with `catch (std::exception &e)` and using `e.what()`
-    - Understanding stack unwinding at a conceptual level (no need for deep detail yet).
+    - Understanding stack unwinding at a conceptual level (no need for deep detail yet)

 9. **Incrementing/decrementing with non‑intuitive ordering**
     - Interpreting the problem’s grading logic:
-        - Lower numeric value = better grade.
+        - Lower numeric value = better grade
-        - “Incrementing” a grade means moving toward 1 (e.g. 3 → 2).​
+        - “Incrementing” a grade means moving toward 1 (e.g. 3 → 2)
-    - Ensuring boundaries are respected (no <1, no >150).
+    - Ensuring boundaries are respected (no <1, no >150)

 10. **Operator overloading: `operator<<`**
-    - How to declare a non-member `operator<< (std::ostream &, const Bureaucrat &)`.
+    - How to declare a non-member `operator<< (std::ostream &, const Bureaucrat &)`
-    - Returning the `std::ostream &` to allow chaining.
+    - Returning the `std::ostream &` to allow chaining
-    - Formatting output exactly as required: `"name, bureaucrat grade X"`.​
+    - Formatting output exactly as required: `"name, bureaucrat grade X"`

 11. **Separation of interface and implementation**
     - Declarations in `.hpp`, definitions in `.cpp`.​